 - Written by IELTS Mentor

-You should spend about 20 minutes on Questions 29-40 which are bused on Reading Passage below.
+You should spend about 20 minutes on Questions 29-40 which are based on the Reading Passage below.

 THE SCIENTIFIC METHOD